 What matters most to me is the relationship we build.
 Therapy isn't a one-way street.
 It's collaborative.
 I'll bring my experience, training, and understanding.
 You bring your willingness to explore what's troubling you.
 Together, we'll work out what helps.
 I keep my fees affordable because I believe good therapy should be accessible, not just for those who can afford premium prices.

-I maintain my professional development through regular CPD training, attend fortnightly clinical supervision, and adhere to the BACP Ethical Framework.
+I maintain my professional development through regular CPD training, attend fortnightly clinical supervision (with a qualified and experienced therapist), and adhere to the BACP Ethical Framework.

 Introductory call